 - shoe covers

-These PPE items are designed to protect the health care worker’s body from injury and exposure to infectious microorganisms or hazardous chemicals.
+These PPE items protect the healthcare worker’s body from injury and exposure to infectious microorganisms or hazardous chemicals.

-Employers are required by the Occupational Safety and Health Administration (OSHA) to provide all necessary PPE for every employee at no cost to the employee.
+The Occupational Safety and Health Administration (OSHA) requires employers to provide all necessary PPE for every employee at no cost to the employee.
 Employees must never be asked to provide their own PPE.

-OSHA also requires that any potentially infectious specimens, which includes most clinical laboratory samples, be placed in a secondary container with a biohazard symbol present when being transported.
+OSHA also requires that any potentially infectious specimens, including most clinical laboratory samples, be placed in a secondary container with a biohazard symbol present when transported.